 This is an absolute must while you’re at Lake Bled.
 The 1.6 km walk on elevated boardwalks along the Radovna River is just a 10-minute drive from Lake Bled.
 Its unspoiled and unmissable beauty at the entry point of Triglav National Park.
 It took us about two hours to walk around the sturdy trail, which runs across the gorge.
 The walk ends with the mighty 13 meters high Šum river waterfall, one of the three river waterfalls in Slovenia.
 Gorgeous sights and sounds!

 7. Vegan Choices

 I am a happy vegetarian and love to try vegan options every now and then.
-However, getting a good vegan choice on the menu is easier in some countries over others, specifically in Europe.
+However, getting a good vegan choice on the menu is easier in some countries than others, specifically in Europe.
 The vegan culture in Slovenia has been growing over the past few years.
 Quite a few restaurants in Ljubljana and Bled offer vegan options in dedicated sections of their menus.
-Some restaurants are known to prepare vegan meals upon requests, but I didn’t need to ask.
+Some restaurants are known to prepare vegan meals upon request, but I didn’t need to ask.

 Barbarella Arkade Bistro became my personal favourite near the market place.
 It has a great breakfast, lunch and juice selection that my non-vegan friend loved just the same.
 Other known options are Veganika and Foculus Pizzeria.

 Turns out Ljubljana hosts a huge vegan festival called Vegafest in the first week of May every year.
 The fest has about 50 stalls for vegan products, food and useful information on veganism.

 High-mountains.
 Breath-taking emerald waters.
 White pebble beaches.
 Soča River, also known as “The Emerald Beauty”, is the perfect setting for a wonderful day out gliding past magical views on your kayaks.
 The river offers varying grades of descents for beginners and experienced kayakers alike.
 The activity is open all-year-round.

 Visa and Flight Matters